microsoft/api-guidelines/graph/GuidelinesGraph.md

 An established interface contract allows developers to use your API while internal teams are still working on implementation; API specifications enable designing user experience and test cases in parallel.
 Starting with user-facing contracts also promotes a good understanding of system interactions, your modeling domain, and an understanding of how the service will evolve.

-Microsoft Graph supports resource and query-based API styles that follow HTTP, REST, and JSON standards, where the API contract is described by using OData conventions and schema definition.
+Microsoft Graph supports resource and query-based API styles that follow HTTP, REST, and JSON standards, where the API contract is described by using OData conventions and schema definitions.
 For more information, see [Documentation · OData Version 4.01](https://www.odata.org/documentation/).

 In general, API design includes the following steps: